-In the presence of a phase problem, i.e. when the action $S[\phi]$ is complex, it may be possible to deform the contour of integration from the real line $\phi \in (-\infty,\infty)$ into the complex plane (see right panel of \figref{ComplexPlaneMethodsCartoons}) in such a way as to make the phase of the action constant, or approximately so.
+where $\phi$ is now regarded as a complex variable and we have used the fact that $S_{\rm I}[\phi]$ is constant along $\mathcal C$, i.e. we have cancelled it in both Eqs.~(\ref{Eq:ZnoImS}) and~(\ref{Eq:OnoImS}).

 Such a contour deformation changes neither the theory nor the observables, as the integrand in the path integral of any theory of interest will be an analytic function of $\phi$.
-If such a contour can be determined either a priori or dynamically during a calculation, the sign problem could potentially be solved or at least tamed.
+If such a contour can be determined either \textit{a priori} or dynamically during a calculation, the sign problem could potentially be solved or at least tamed.
 As a Monte Carlo method, the idea can be traced back to the work of Ref.~\cite{ROM1997382} where the so-called shifted contour auxiliary-field Monte Carlo method was put forward for electronic systems (see also Ref.~\cite{Witten:2010cx, Witten:2010zr}).
-More recently, contour deformation and Lefschetz thimbles have re-emerged as a method in quantum field theory~\cite{PhysRevD.86.074506, PhysRevD.88.051501, PhysRevD.88.051502, Fujii:2013sra, PhysRevD.89.114505,Kanazawa2015,PhysRevD.91.101701, Fukushima:2015qza, Hayata:2015lzj, Tanizaki:2016cou, PhysRevD.95.014502, Nishimura:2017eiu, Ulybyshev:2017hbs, Bluecher:2018sgj,PhysRevD.98.034506}.

-As in complex Langevin (which will be explored in the remainder of this review), the idea behind Lefschetz-thimbles approaches involves complexifying the field: $\phi \to \phi_R + i \phi_I$.
-One is interested in finding, in such a complexified configuration space, the stationary points for which $\delta S/\delta \phi = 0$, as those points feature reduced phase oscillations for $\exp\left (-i \textrm{Im} S[\phi]\right )$.
+To extend the case of the simple one-dimensional integral discussed above to general QFTs, one complexifies the field variable in accordance with complex Langevin (which will be explored in the remainder of this review).
+In such a complexified configuration space, the Lefschetz thimbles approach aims to find the stationary points for which $\delta S_{\rm I}[\phi]/\delta \phi = 0$, as those points feature reduced phase oscillations for $\exp\left (-\i S_{\rm I}[\phi]\right )$.
 Such an approach is of course the generalization of the saddle-point (or critical point) method of evaluating complex integrals and the higher-dimensional version is often referred to as Picard-Lefschetz theory.
 The corresponding deformed, high-dimensional integration contours of steepest descent are called Lefschetz thimbles.